This Walnut Pear Flatbread is so easy, delicious and makes for the perfect weeknight meal or appetizer. With gorgonzola, arugula, and balsamic glaze.

 Have you tried using fresh pears in a sweet + savory kind of dish?
-It’s current favorite.
+It’s my current favorite.

 Actually my parents didn’t buy a lot of fresh produce for us growing up.
 We were all super picky eaters and it would have just gone to waste.

 Fast forward to my adult years when I finally came to my senses and became a fruit lover, including beloved pears.